 - After completing the hands-on activity, recap the lesson with the participants.
 Offer an opportunity for participants to share their learning experience during the training and highlight any tips or takeaways they want to share with the group. - If time allows, facilitate a discussion with the participants.
-Suggested discussion topics include: - Ask participants if they think cucumbers would be something their students would enjoy/ accept. - Ask participants to discuss recipes with cucumbers that can benefit from scoring and cutting cucumbers. - Ask if the participants feel more comfortable with scoring and cutting cucumbers or want more time to develop the skill further if time allows. - Plan the next training session based on the needs of your staff.
+Suggested discussion topics include: - Ask participants to discuss menu items that would benefit from using a food processor to slice food items. - Ask participants to describe how they can use a food processor in their daily activities. - Ask if the participants feel more comfortable with using a food processor to slice food items or want more time to develop the skill further if time allows. - Plan the next training session based on the needs of your staff.